phalcon-orphanage/docs/en/controllers.md

 | **Parameter**         | 2015           |
 | **Parameter**         | the-post-title |

 In this case, the `PostsController` will handle this request.
-There is no a special location to put controllers in an application, they could be loaded using `Phalcon\Loader`, so you're free to organize your controllers as you need.
+There is no a special location to put controllers in an application, they could be loaded using [Phalcon\Loader](api/Phalcon_Loader), so you're free to organize your controllers as you need.

 Controllers must have the suffix `Controller` while actions the suffix `Action`.
 A sample of a controller is as follows: